brylevkirill/notes/Deep Learning.md

   - `code` <https://github.com/gpapamak/epsilon_free_inference>

-#### Johnson, Duvenaud, Wiltschko, Datta, Adams - ["Composing Graphical Models with Neural Networks for Structured Representations and Fast Inference"](http://arxiv.org/abs/1603.06277)
+#### ["Composing Graphical Models with Neural Networks for Structured Representations and Fast Inference"](http://arxiv.org/abs/1603.06277) Johnson, Duvenaud, Wiltschko, Datta, Adams
 >	"We propose a general modeling and inference framework that combines the complementary strengths of probabilistic graphical models and deep learning methods.
 Our model family composes latent graphical models with neural network observation likelihoods.
 For inference, we use recognition networks to produce local evidence potentials, then combine them with the model distribution using efficient message-passing algorithms.
 All components are trained simultaneously with a single stochastic variational inference objective.
 We illustrate this framework by automatically segmenting and categorizing mouse behavior from raw depth video, and demonstrate several other example models."

 >	"Each frame of the video is a depth image of a mouse in a particular pose, and so even though each image is encoded as 30 × 30 = 900 pixels, the data lie near a low-dimensional nonlinear manifold.
 A good generative model must not only learn this manifold but also represent many other salient aspects of the data.
 For example, from one frame to the next the corresponding manifold points should be close to one another, and in fact the trajectory along the manifold may follow very structured dynamics.
 To inform the structure of these dynamics, a natural class of hypotheses used in ethology and neurobiology is that the mouse’s behavior is composed of brief, reused actions, such as darts, rears, and grooming bouts.
 Therefore a natural representation would include discrete states with each state representing the simple dynamics of a particular primitive action, a representation that would be difficult to encode in an unsupervised recurrent neural network model.
 These two tasks, of learning the image manifold and learning a structured dynamics model, are complementary: we want to learn the image manifold not just as a set but in terms of manifold coordinates in which the structured dynamics model fits the data well.
 A similar modeling challenge arises in speech, where high-dimensional data lie near a low-dimensional manifold because they are generated by a physical system with relatively few degrees of freedom but also include the discrete latent dynamical structure of phonemes, words, and grammar."